Ambrevar/dotfiles/README.md

 	git checkout master

 Some applications will need extra dependencies other than the default ones.
-You might have a look at the lists in the `.pkg/` folder to know what software I have ve been using.
+You might have a look at the lists in the `.pkg/` folder to know what programs I am using.

 --------------------------------------------------------------------------------
 ## Known issues

 * All scripts take a strong point at being POSIX.
 However, there is no POSIX way (at least to my knowledge) to execute a shell function on the result of a 'find'.
 Neither 'find' nor 'xargs' can execute shell functions.
 One solution to this would be to call an external script, but then we lose all global variables.
-For now we assume no input file has newline, which is quite a strong assumption and not safe at all.
+For now I assume no input file has newline, which is quite a strong assumption and not safe at all.